Buster Keaton: New studio, new problems

 Keaton kept trying to persuade his bosses to let him do things his way.
 Production head Irving Thalberg would not permit Keaton to create a script from scratch because the studio had already purchased a stage property dating from 1917, Parlor, Bedroom and Bath, at the suggestion of Lawrence Weingarten, who was Thalberg's brother-in-law and Keaton's producer. ("We were desperate.
 We didn't know what to do," recalled Weingarten.)
 However, Thalberg did allow Keaton to stage the gags, including long stretches of pantomime, and agreed to send a crew to Keaton's own mansion for exterior shots.
 Keaton's relative freedom during this project resulted in a better than usual film.
 "Apart from its exceptional quality," writes biographer James Curtis, "the big takeaway from Parlor, Bedroom and Bath was its extraordinary commercial success.
 Performing better at the box office than any of Keaton's other MGM talkies, it pulled in worldwide rentals of $985,000 [$20,694,850 in 2024].
 With a yield [net profit] of $299,000 [$6,281,990 in 2024], it became the most profitable of all of Buster Keaton's features, silent or sound."
 Curtis notes that it was also the only one of his MGM features that came in under budget and ahead of schedule.

 The next project confirmed Keaton's fears about studio interference.
 He was handed a script titled Sidewalks of New York (1931), in which he played a millionaire becoming involved with a slum-neighborhood girl and a gang of rowdy kids.
 Keaton thought the premise was totally unsuitable, and was uncomfortable with his directors Jules White and Zion Myers, who emphasized blunt slapstick.
 "I went over (Weingarten's) head and appealed to Irving Thalberg to help get me out of the assignment.
 Irving was usually on my side, but this time he said, 'Larry likes it.
 Everybody else in the studio likes the story.
 You are the only one who doesn't.'
 In the end, I gave up like a fool and said 'what the hell?'
 Who was I to say I was right and everyone was wrong?"
-The film's emphasis on obvious slapstick made it unsuitable for the usual, prestigious Broadway premiere -- it opened simultaneously in two New York side-street theaters -- but the less discriminating audiences in small towns across America flocked to the film, resulting in an ultimate success.
+The film's emphasis on obvious slapstick made it unsuitable for the usual, prestigious Broadway premiere—it opened simultaneously in two New York side-street theaters—but the less discriminating audiences in small towns across America flocked to the film, resulting in an ultimate success.

 MGM had been featuring comical musician Cliff Edwards in Keaton's films.
-The studio replaced Edwards, who had substance-abuse problems, with nightclub comedian Jimmy Durante.
-The laconic Keaton and the rambunctious Durante offered enough contrast to function as a team, resulting in three very successful films: Speak Easily (1932), The Passionate Plumber (1932), and What!
+The studio replaced Edwards with Jimmy Durante.
+The laconic Keaton and the rambunctious Durante offered enough contrast to function as a team, resulting in three very successful films: Speak Easily (1932), The Passionate Plumber (1932) and What!
 No Beer?
 (1933).